ayonymus/gits/Readme.md

 ## Features
-The `-h` option fairly well describes each function.
+This is not a comprehensive list of all functsions.
+The `--help` fairly well describes each function.
+To see the list of features:

+`gits.py`

+Feature help:
+`gits.py {feature} -h`

 ### checkout
-`git checkout` with history.
 Forwards commands to `git checkout`, but also saves the checkout target to a list.

+To view the history:
+`gits.py checkout -H`

+To check out a branch from the history:
+`gits.py checkout -bh {branch id}`

 ### work
 Mark a branch as "work branch" so that it's easy to get back to it when you are working with multiple branches.

-Suppose you work on branch `ticket-1234-killer_feature`, but you have to check out 'ticket-1236-weird_bug' branch
+Suppose you work on branch `ticket-1234-killer_feature`, but you have to check out `ticket-1236-weird_bug` branch for review:

 ```
 ## sets current branch 'ticket-1234-killer_feature' as a work branch